Last Updated on October 5, 2025 by Kayla

 While CGM has its drawbacks, such as cost, the benefits far outweigh the downsides.
 Learning how specific foods and lifestyle factors influence your glucose levels empowers you to make informed and proactive decisions regarding your metabolic health.

-Helping women after bariatric surgery lose weight without eating “perfect.”
-Learn how to balance blood sugar & optimize your “tool” today!
+Helping women lose weight without eating “perfect.”
+Learn how to balance blood sugar, build strength & overcome all-or-nothing thinking!
 Apply to learn more!

-This post may contain affiliate links.
+The posts on my website may contain affiliate links.
 When you make a purchase through any of the links, there is no additional cost to you, and I may earn a small (and very appreciated) commission.
 Thank you for your support!